Merrick Garland on Capitol attack: 'The actions we have taken thus far will not be our last' - KTVZ

 Merrick Garland on Capitol attack: ‘The actions we have taken thus far will not be our last’

-In a speech Wednesday to mark the one-year anniversary of the January 6 attack on the US Capitol, Attorney General Merrick Garland vowed that the actions the department has taken so far to respond to the assault “will not be our last.”
+In a sweeping speech marking the one-year anniversary of the Capitol attack, Attorney General Merrick Garland pushed back on criticism that the Justice Department’s January 6 probe has not been aggressive enough, while signaling that no one would be off limits as prosecutors “followed the facts.”

-“The Justice Department remains committed to holding all January 6th perpetrators, at any level, accountable under law — whether they were present that day or were otherwise criminally responsible for the assault on our democracy,” Garland said.
-“We will follow the facts wherever they lead.”
+“The actions we have taken thus far will not be our last,” Garland said.
+“The Justice Department remains committed to holding all January 6th perpetrators, at any level, accountable under law — whether they were present that day or were otherwise criminally responsible for the assault on our democracy.”

-Garland spoke ahead of the anniversary of the Capitol attack as he is under increasing pressure from the left.
+Garland is under increasing pressure from the left.
 Critics have called for the department to prosecute not just those who breached the Capitol that day but also the political actors and operatives — including former President Donald Trump — who orchestrated the failed attempt to reverse the 2020 election results and whose incendiary rhetoric inflamed the riot.

 Democratic Rep. Ruben Gallego of Arizona recently called Garland an “extremely weak” and “feckless” attorney general “who has not been helpful in terms of preserving our democracy.”